Shardcached/libshardcache/README.md

  * cache filling mechanism based on ARC (Adaptive Replacement Cache)

- * supports automatic mirroring of super-hot items to multiple processes.
-This prevents memcached hot spotting where a machine's CPU and/or NIC are overloaded by very popular keys/values.
+ * ensure fetching the items from peers or from the storage only once even when multiple concurrent request are looking for the same uncached item.

 Differently from the groupcache :